Bill Oddie: Honours

-In 2002, Oddie became the third person to decline to appear on This Is Your Life but changed his mind a few hours later.
-On 16 October 2003 Oddie was made an OBE for his service to wildlife conservation in a ceremony at Buckingham Palace.
-He wore a camouflage shirt and crumpled jacket to receive his medal.
-In June 2004 Oddie and Johnny Morris were jointly profiled in the first of a three-part BBC Two series The Way We Went Wild, about television wildlife presenters.
-In May 2005 he received the British Naturalists' Association's Peter Scott Memorial Award, from BNA president David Bellamy, "in recognition of his great contribution to our understanding of natural history and conservation."
-He is a recipient of the RSPB Medal.
+On 16 October 2003, he was made an OBE for his service to wildlife conservation in a ceremony at Buckingham Palace.
+In June 2004, Oddie and Johnny Morris were jointly profiled in the first episode of a three-part BBC Two series The Way We Went Wild, about television wildlife presenters.
+In May 2005, he received the British Naturalists' Association's Peter Scott Memorial Award from BNA president David Bellamy, "in recognition of his great contribution to our understanding of natural history and conservation."
+He was also a recipient of the RSPB Medal.

 On 30 June 2009, he was proposed for inclusion in the Birmingham Walk of Stars, with the public invited to vote.